A guide to early March Madness: NCAA conference tournaments get going this week

 Championship game: Sunday, noon, ESPN2

-Teams to beat: It’s a toss-up between Longwood, the tournament’s top seed, and No. 2 Winthrop.
+Teams to beat: It’s a toss-up between Longwood, the tournament’s top seed, and second-seeded Winthrop.
 The Lancers won the lone regular season meeting by four points on Jan.
 29 and are one of the better three-point shooting teams in the nation (37.3 percent).
 The Eagles won their final eight games after the Longwood loss.
 Their offense revolves almost entirely around forward D.J.
-Burns, who has taken 38.1 percent of the team’s field goal attempts this season (only two players have a higher percentage nationally).
+Burns, who has taken 38.1 percent of the team’s field goal attempts this season — only two players have a higher percentage nationally.

 Watch out for: Third-seeded Gardner-Webb actually rates out better than Longwood or Winthrop, per Ken Pomeroy’s rankings, thanks almost entirely to a defense that held opponents to 28.2 percent shooting from three-point range (eighth nationally).